Temple president

-Temple president is a priesthood leadership position in the Church of Jesus Christ of Latter-day Saints (LDS Church).
-A temple president's primary responsibility is to supervise the affairs of an LDS temple in both an administrative and spiritual capacity.
+Temple president is a priesthood leadership position in the Church of Jesus Christ of Latter-day Saints.
+A temple president's primary responsibility is to supervise the affairs of a church temple in both an administrative and spiritual capacity.

 The president is assisted by two male counselors and together they compose the temple presidency.
 Normally the wife of the temple president serves as the temple matron, and the wives of the president's counselors as assistants to the matron.
 The matron and her assistants share in the responsibilities of the temple presidency.
-All members of a temple presidency are ordained high priests of the church.
+All members of a temple presidency are ordained high priests in the church.

 Selection

 Temple presidents and matrons, the president's counselors, and the matron's assistants are appointed by the First Presidency.
-Their background in church leadership varies, yet they are couples who are considered by LDS Church leaders as spiritually mature and capable of handling both the administrative and spiritual matters necessary for the successful operation of a temple.
+Their background in church leadership varies, yet they are couples who are considered by church leaders as spiritually mature and capable of handling both the administrative and spiritual matters necessary for the successful operation of a temple.

-During a training seminar for new temple presidents, held in the Salt Lake Temple, Thomas S. Monson told a group of newly selected temple presidents and their wives:
+During a training seminar for new temple presidents, held in the Salt Lake Temple, Thomas S. Monson said:

 "We looked over the entire Church. ...
 We looked for men of God, wherever they might be.
 We found willingness to serve – not putting yourselves forward to volunteer, but being willing to serve.
 What a sweet experience this has been."

 They may be selected from a geographical area near the temple or from another area.
 In larger temples, the president and matron usually serve for a period of three consecutive years.
 In smaller temples, they "have an indefinite period of appointment."
 Most temple presidencies serving in smaller temples are selected from church membership living within the temple district.